 In July 2021, San Francisco amended the ordinance to address telework during health order restrictions.

 On August 6, 2021, San Francisco announced the expenditure rates for 2022.

 SF HCSO includes financial compliance around an Employer Spending Requirement.
 Minimum health expenditures are required on behalf of all covered employees (those who’ve been employed for more than 90 days and regularly work at least 8 hours per week in SF).

 - Medium Employers

-*Businesses and nonprofits with fewer than 19 and 49 employees respectively are exempt.
+Businesses with fewer than 19 employees and nonprofits with fewer than 49 employees are exempt.